What are Standard Reasonable Accommodations?

 Standard Teaching and Learning Reasonable Accommodations

 - Allow additional time to develop practical skills

 - Allow personal assistant/lab assistant/academic assistant to attend lectures or labs

 - Provide feedback on continuous assessment

-- Provide lecture notes in advance
+- Provide lecture material in advance, where possible

 - Repeat questions before answering

 - Ensure Field trips and off-campus visits are accessible